 This bacteria causes campylobacteriosis, which is characterized by diarrheal illness (gastroenteritis), usually accompanied by fever, and abdominal cramps.
 In rare cases, the patient can develop Guillain-Barré syndrome, a severe illness that can lead to paralysis and death.

-The bacteria’s fragility is not only characterized by its intolerance for oxygen.
-This bacteria can also be killed by drying, heating, disinfectants and acidic conditions.
+The bacteria’s fragility is not only characterized by its intolerance for oxygen; but it can also be killed by drying, heating, disinfectants, and acidic conditions.
 However, only a relatively small number of organisms–as few as 500–can cause an infection in humans.
 One drop of contaminated raw chicken juice would be enough to infect someone.